quinnreynolds/minplascalc/README.rst

 * Run ``uv sync`` to install the necessary dependencies.
 * To test if the package is working, run ``uv run pytest``.
 All tests should pass.

+Next time, you just need to activate the virtual environment.

 Before pushing to GitHub, run the following commands:

 1. Update dependencies with ``just update-env``.